zacx-z/jDirector/README.md

 jDirector is a simple and lightweight framework for animation and timing written in JavaScript, providing a jQuery-like interface.

-An experimental library on functional programming.
+An experimental library on functional programming and simulating coroutine.

 ### How To Use